 - 4 medium garlic cloves, minced

-- 1 teaspoon coarse-grained salt, such as kosher salt or sea salt
+- 1 teaspoon coarse salt, such as kosher salt or sea salt

 - 1/2 teaspoon freshly ground pepper

 - 1. Position the rack in the dead center of the oven and preheat it to 400°F (200°C).

 - 2. Peel the potatoes, and then use a very sharp, thin knife to cut them into 1/4-inch-thick slices.
 (It’s easier to slice the potatoes crosswise the short way to produce rounds.
 But the ensuing dish is more aesthetically pleasing if you slice the potatoes the long way.
 To get those elegant long slices, first lop off one end of the potato so you can stand it upright on your cutting board.
 Then slice straight down.)
 Pat the potato slices completely dry.

 - 3. Heat the lard or olive oil in a very large skillet over medium-high heat.
 The oil is ready when you add a single potato slice and the oil immediately bubbles, but be careful: the starch-laden water lurking within the potato will pop and sputter in the hot oil.
 (You might consider using a splatter screen.)
 Fry the slices in batches, being careful not to crowd the skillet, until they’re golden brown, turning occasionally, about 15 minutes per batch.
 As the potato slices are finished, transfer them to a couple of large gratin dishes or a 9-by-13-inch baking dish.